TheStig294/ttt-tweaks-and-fixes/README.md

 ttt_tweaks_auto_trigger_wallhack_randomat 0         // Seconds into a round to trigger the 'No-one can hide from my sight' randomat, set to 0 to disable

 ttt_tweaks_pickup_prompt 1                          // Whether a 'Press E to pickup' prompt appears when looking closely at a weapon that can be picked up in that way

+ttt_tweaks_invisible_spectators 1                   // Fixes spectators being visible at the start of the round if they have spectator-only-mode on
 ```

 ## Steam Workshop Link